RetroPie/RetroPie-Docs/docs/RetroArch.md

 # input_poll_type_behavior = 1

 # Sets which libretro device is used for a user.
-# Devices are indentified with a number.
+# Devices are identified with a number.
 # This is normally saved by the menu.
 # Device IDs are found in libretro.h.
 # These settings are overridden by explicit command-line arguments which refer to input devices.